 Entry Requirement: Open - but completion o L2 History or Art History Classics is an advantage.
 Strong English Language studied previously include Te Kingitanga and The Invasion of the Waikato, The French Revolution, The Cold War.
 Students will also have the oppurtunity to choose their own historica event of interest for one assessment.

 Course outline: Students will examine historical events from bot World History and New Zealand History.
-Topics use primary and secondary sources to research and make conclusions
+Topics

 Students will: